Erik ten Hag: Man Utd signing Antony increases quantity and quality of options

 "It's clear, of course [Ronaldo is still part of my plans]," he said.
 "We need quality players, and you need more to cover all of the games and to keep our consistency going.
 That is what we strive for."

-Ten Hag refused to be drawn on the club's reported interest in Barcelona right-back Sergino Dest, instead confirming that defender Aaron Wan-Bissaka would remain at the club until at least January.
+Ten Hag refused to be drawn on the club's reported interest in Barcelona right-back Sergino Dest, instead confirming that defender Aaron Wan-Bissaka will remain at the club until at least January.

 "Of course, Aaron is still here, and we will keep him," he said.
 "This squad will go from September until minimum January.
 We will play with this squad this season."